Updated August 26, 2020

 - High-Risk & Caregivers

 - Food and Water

-The College will provide face coverings and hand sanitizer to all faculty and staff.
-We have purchased 5,200 cloth and 19,000 disposable masks.
-Disposables will be available for visitors and those who forget their own.
-In addition, the University will provide each student with four.
+The College has purchased 5,200 cloth and 19,000 disposable masks, which will be available for visitors and those who forget their own.

 The university has implemented a policy requiring that masks are worn on campus.
 Face coverings will be required everywhere on campus, including in classrooms, shared office space, corridors, and public areas, even outdoors.
 Compliance and enforcement policies are currently being developed, including enforcement policies for students.

 The University is “Taking Care of Maize and Blue”, asking our students, faculty, and staff to join in following safety measures across campus to protect yourself, your family, your friends and your community

 The University’s Office of Student Life has worked with students to create the “Wolverine Culture of Care” – asking students to commit to healthy practices that include: